luca-patrignani/mental-poker/README.md

 ## Technologies involved
 The technologies which are going to be used are
 - Go as the main programming language
-- Some sort of DLT, probably a blockchain over LAN, for storing players' choises during the game
+- Some sort of DLT, probably a blockchain over LAN, for storing players' choices during the game